 A nutritious diet is not just great for the body, it is great for the mind too.
 Our brains work hard 24/7, even when we are sleeping, so it is important to nourish it.
-Our minds and bodies are fueled by what we eat, therefore it makes sense that what we choose to eat has a direct impact on our brain and ultimately our mental health.
+Our minds and bodies are fuelled by what we eat, therefore it makes sense that what we choose to eat has a direct impact on our brain and ultimately our mental health.

 There is a lot of research in motion, exploring the relationship between what we eat, how we feel and how it impacts our behaviour.
 In addition to examining food, there is scientific research focused on the correlation between the kinds of bacteria that live in our digestive tract and our mental health.

 Our brains work best when they are given the right fuel.
 Eating high-quality foods that are rich in vitamins, minerals and antioxidants can position us for optimal mental health and performance.
 Conversely, eating foods that contain high amounts of refined sugars are detrimental to the brain and body.
 Numerous studies have demonstrated a correlation between a diet high in refined sugars and increased severity of symptoms of anxiety and depression.

 So what foods are right for our brains?
 Here are some nutrients and foods that have been proven to have an impact on our mental health:

 Omega-3 & Omega-6: Research has shown that healthy fats such as Omega-3 and Omega-6 fatty acids, as well as those found in avocados, boost brain power and improve mood.
 Sources of fatty acids include fish such as salmon and mackerel.

 Zinc: Foods rich in Omega-3 and zinc have been found to influence changes in proteins that increase connections between brain cells.
 Zinc also helps control the body’s response to stress and low levels of this mineral have been linked to depression.
 Oysters and mussels are a great source of zinc.